compasjs/compas/docs/references/cli.md

 To prevent flaky tests, '--randomize-rounds' can be used.
 This shuffles the order in which the tests are started.
 And prevents dependencies between test files.
-Making it easier to run a single test file via for examples 'compas run ./path/to/file.test.js'.
+Making it easier to run a single test file via for example 'compas run ./path/to/file.test.js'.

 Collecting and processing coverage information is done using C8.
 Use one of the supported configuration files by C8 to alter its behaviour.
 See https://www.npmjs.com/package/c8 for